Hi, I hope all is well with you today,

 In fact there have been personal development courses around since the beginning of time, Some people use the Bible, others well…. some may remember the 1960’s… Ever heard of “The Beatles” and George Harrison ?

-To get an idea of how Mind Valley works, just click the link below and take a free masterclass.
+To get an idea of how Mind Valley works, just click the link below, it will take you to a free masterclass.

-While this does not offer you income ( you actually have to spend some ), it does help put your mind in the right place that allows you to create remarkable transformations in any area of your life, which could lead to better financial outcomes.
+While this does not offer you income ( you actually have to spend some ), it does help put your mind in the right place, to create remarkable transformations in any area of your life, which could lead to better financial outcomes.

-As always your comments and suggestions are always welcome.
+As always, thank you for reading.
+Your comments and suggestions are always welcome.